joshisanonymous/class_assignments/README.md

 ### French Syntax and Meaning (2020 w/Dr Ranson)
 * fr01: Presentation of an article on word order in interrogatives
+* fr02: Paper on passé composé in Louisiana French

 ### Language, Race and Ethnicity (2020 w/Dr Forrest)
 * race_ethnicity01: Ethnolinguistic autobiography